pongib/365DaysOfLearning/README.md

 **Thoughts**: Spend more time on relax stuff and it not quite good.
 This datalab tool is very cool if use between team but it start time is very slow.

+## Day 25: Jan 26, 2020

+**TIL**: Learn a bit of Dataprep concept and iam role with dataprep user and dataprep service agent.

+**Thoughts**: I used to use this tool in qwiklabs quiz and it very amazing that I can do a via it UI.
+If I spend more time with hand on labs it will be help my understanding.